ChainSafe/chainbridge-core/README.md

 ## `Contributing`

 Chainbridge-core is a open project and welcomes contributions of all kinds: code, docs, and more.
-If you wish to submit more complex changes, please check up with the core devs first on our [Discord Server](https://discord.gg/ykXsJKfhgq) or submit an issue on the repo to ensure those changes are in line with the general philoshophy of the project or get some early feedback.
+If you wish to submit more complex changes, please check up with the core devs first on our [Discord Server](https://discord.gg/ykXsJKfhgq) (look for CHAINBRIDGE category) or submit an issue on the repo to ensure those changes are in line with the general philoshophy of the project or get some early feedback.

 When implementing a change: